Wastewater treatment

 Our Waste Assets Management Corporation manages and treats up to 130 million litres of wastewater a year across various closed landfill sites.
 This is equal to about 50 Olympic-sized swimming pools of wastewater.

-Each site has a dedicated plant to treat the raw wastewater from the landfill before it is discharged into the sewer system.
+Each of the following sites has a dedicated plant to treat the raw wastewater:

 - Eastern Creek closed landfill